Pierreville, Quebec: Manufacturing

 Pierreville is a major centre for the manufacture of fire trucks.
 Local builder Pierre Thibault Canada Ltee. built fire apparatus in Pierreville from 1938 to 1990.
 In 1968, members of the Thibault family established a competing business, Pierreville Fire Trucks, across the river in Saint-François-du-Lac.
 It operated until 1985.
 Levasseur Fire Trucks also built fire apparatus in Saint-François-du-Lac from 1988 to 2014.
 Today, Carl Thibault Fire Trucks operates in the former Pierre Thibault facility in Pierreville.

 During the visit of Pope John Paul II to Canada in 1984, Pierre Thibault modified a GMC Sierra truck for use as a Popemobile, a secure form of transport built to withstand a commando attack.
 It was subsequently used for the 1998 papal visit to Cuba and was displayed at the Canada Museum of Science and Technology in 2005.
 The second truck was sent back to the Vatican in 1984.

 Agriculture

-Like the rest of the Centre-du-Quebec region, agriculture plays an important role in Pierreville's economy, with a number of dairy, vegetable, grain and other farms based in the area.
+As in the rest of the Centre-du-Quebec region, agriculture plays an important role in Pierreville's economy.
+A number of dairy, vegetable, grain and other farms are based in the area.